Sim007/MyVueJourney/README.md

 4) dasboard

 ## Basic workflow
-1) Edit in VS Code (V3, no version V2)
+1) Edit in VS Code
+2) Terminal (bash) in VS Code
-2) Sources in this repo
+3) Sources in this repo
    - readme.md
    - wiki
-3) Pipeline in GitHub Action
+4) Pipeline in GitHub Action
-4)
+5)

 ## On PC:
-- Node with version 15
+- Node with version 18

 ```
 node -- version